nm7c00/IoT/test/readme.md

 # test

-This is a test project.
-It doesn't do anything notable.
+This is a test project that blinks the
+LED_BUILTIN (at PB5) for 1 second, every
+other second.
 <br>
 <br>